-Ms. Hayden defends financial institutions against lender and servicer liability claims in various state and federal courts and agencies.
+Ms. Hayden defends financial institutions against lender and servicer liability claims in various state and federal courts and administrative proceedings.
 Ms. Hayden’s practice includes both individual matters, and defending against putative state and federal class actions.
 These cases typically arise under the Truth in Lending Act (TILA), the Fair Credit Reporting Act (FCRA), the Fair Debt Collection Practices Act (FDCPA), the Real Estate Settlement Procedures Act (RESPA), the Fair Housing Act (FHA), the Equal Credit Opportunity Act (ECOA), the Telephone Consumer Protection Act (TCPA), the Massachusetts Consumer Credit Cost Disclosure Act and various states’ unfair and deceptive trade practices acts.

 Representative cases include: